VoodooPeople7/VoodooPeople7/README.md

 → friend or not, i would like to play or talk with you

-→ mostly trying to keep my mood up
+→ mostly trying to keep my mood up and be happy